usr2r00t/DataScientist-project/README.md

-This is an introduction to the bloackchain process for The_Hacking_Project
+This is an introduction to the blockchain process for The_Hacking_Project